wp-plugins/lightbox-plus/readme.txt

 * DMSGuestbook - Un-verified
 * Gengo - Un-verified

+Note: These conflicts may now be mitigated as of version 1.6.2.

 == Screenshots ==

 1. Lightbox Plus

 == Change Log ==

+= 1.6.2 =
+* Added `jQuery.noConflict()` to the initiator to hopefully eliminate issues with other jQuery libraries loading and causing conflicts.
+ * Changed jQuery `$` variable to `$lbp` to give a unique constructor.
+* Added replacement shortcode gallery method to allow Lightbox Plus to work with shortcode galleries called via the `echo do_shortcode('[gallery link="file" size="thumbnail"]');` method in templates.
+ * Replacement shortcode gallery function automatically adds `rel="lightbox"` or `class="cboxModal"` as selected in options.
+* Added code to automatically cleanup doubled title tags from shortcode galleries.
+* Added quicklinks to the plugin listing on the plugin page.
+* Some minor UI tweaks to the admin page.

 = 1.6.1 =
 * Fixed IE display issues for elegant and shadowed themes.